About Credible Cyclist

 In the beginning, I am going to be focusing on quality trail reviews and content.
 My goal is to provide options and maybe even dream-routes that may not be exactly easy for people close by or visiting.
 I am a working stiff and only have the ability to focus on posting content every two weeks.
 I was raised as a positive person and that foundation has developed within me the ability to step back and see the big picture.
 I was taught growing up that I could do anything I put my mind to, if I wanted it bad enough, and that attitude is going to be the foundation of Credible Cyclist.
 After all, a dream is nothing but a goal without a date on it!

-The world-class bike paths and road bike routes in the area that had very limited vehicle traffic which also helped me look at the sport more seriously.
-The Trail of the Coeur D Alene?s was incredible as well as the Centennial Trail.
-Anyways, I could go on and on about the awesome riding up there but the point I wanted to get out was this: You may scoff at a sport or a particular subsection of a sport like I did with road biking, It wasn?t until I threw my leg over the top tube of my very first road bike that I really understood the potential and the fun of riding road.
-Soon I was learning about nutrition, the effects of constant power output on the road bike, and in that process, I found a new love for the sport.
+The world-class bike paths and road bike routes in the area which had very limited vehicle traffic also helped me look at the sport more seriously.
+The Trail of the Coeur D Alene’s was incredible as well as the Centennial Trail.
+Anyways, I could go on and on about the awesome riding up there but the point I wanted to get out was this: You may scoff at a sport or a particular subsection of a sport like I did with road biking, It wasn’t until I threw my leg over the top tube of my very first road bike that I really understood the potential and the fun of riding road.
+Soon I was learning about nutrition, the effects of constant power output on the body, and in that process, I found a new love for the sport.

 Before Coeur D Alene I lived in Phoenix for 13 years and I used to look for roadies to chase down and pass on my xc race mountain bike.
 In Phoenix, I was strictly a mountain biker and loved spending time in the state and city parks.
 Phoenix is where I rode my first real bit of single track and where mountain biking really took root and became a lifestyle.